-The Connecticut River Basin (CRB), with a drainage area of 11,765 square miles, is the largest river basin in New England.
+a.
+Description of the CRB (See figure 3).
+The CRB, with a drainage area of 11,765 square miles, is the largest river basin in New England.
 Extending from the northernmost part of New Hampshire to Long Island Sound, the CRB has a maximum length in a north-south direction of about 280 miles and a maximum width of about 62 miles.
 The total drainage area of the basin is 11,765 square miles.
-The principal tributaries to the mainstem

-Connecticut River, by state, are: the Passumpsic, White, West, Ottauquechee, and Black Rivers in Vermont; the Ammonoosuc, Mascoma, Ashuelot, and Sugar

-Rivers in New Hampshire; the Millers, Deerfield, Chicopee, and Westfield Rivers in Massachusetts; and the Farmington River in Connecticut.
-This complex of rivers and tributaries constitutes one of the most extensively developed hydropower systems in the U.S.

-There is now a major effort by federal, state, and private sectors to restore Atlantic salmon to this basin.
+The principal tributaries to the mainstem Connecticut River, by state, are: the Passumpsic, White, West, Ottauquechee, and Black Rivers in Vermont; the Ammonoosuc, Mascoma, Ashuelot, and Sugar Rivers in New Hampshire; the Millers, Deerfield, Chicopee, and Westfield Rivers in Massachusetts; and the Farmington River in Connecticut.
+This complex of rivers and tributaries constitutes one of the most extensively developed hydropower systems in the U.S. There is now a major effort by federal, state, and private sectors to restore Atlantic salmon to the CRB.

-- b.
-There are 62 existing licensed projects and 38 exempted projects in the river basin, as of August 1, 1988. - c.
-There are 7 pending license applications in the river basin, as of August 1, 1988.
+b.
+Licensed and exempted projects.
+There are 62 existing licensed projects and 38 exempted projects in the CRB, as of August 1, 1988.

+c.
+Pending applications.
+There are 7 pending license applications in the CRB, as of August 1, 1988.

 d.
-Target resources
+Target resources.
 A target resource is an important resource that may be cumulatively affected by multiple development within a basin.
 The staff based its selection of target resources on the regional significance and geographic distribution of the resource within the river basin.

-The only target resource in the Connecticut River Basin is anadromous fish.
+The only target resource in the CRB is anadromous fish.
 The anadromous fishery resource is described below in section F(3d).
 Impacts to anadromous fish are discussed in section G.